Royal Basin, Upper Dungeness Trailhead, Olympic National Park, Washington

 |Start-End Elevation:||2,540' - 5,107' (Royal Lake) : 5,695' (Tarn in Upper Basin)|

 |Elevation Change:||+2,567' net elevation gain to Royal Lake : +3,155' net elevation gain to Tarn|

 The hike begins in the Olympic National Forest on the Dungeness River Trail before departing up Royal Creek to the lake.
-It continues .95 miles and 590' above Royal Lake into the Upper Basin where you may explore a network of idyllic meadows, waterfalls, snowfields, and tarns:
+It continues 1.3 miles and 590' above Royal Lake into the Upper Basin, where you may explore a network of meadows, waterfalls, snowfields and tarns:

-The Dungeness River Trail heads southeast on a rolling grade to a bridge where you'll bear right for Royal Basin (1.0 miles : 2,735').
-Do not cross the bridge.
+The Dungeness River Trail heads southeast on a rolling grade to a bridge; bear right for Royal Basin and do not cross the bridge (1.0 miles : 2,705').

-The trail enters Olympic National Park (1.2 miles : 2,885) and levels beside Royal Creek with many access points along its even banks.
-The voluminous, cascading creek is a compelling destination in itself.
+The trail enters Olympic National Park (1.2 miles : 2,865) and levels beside Royal Creek with many access points along its even banks.
+Travel is mild through a tall fir-hemlock forest and a thin, mossy understory.

-The trail seemingly heads straight for a waterfall, but the intended route bears right across the stream (7.0 miles : 5,380') and begins a very steep climb up an open gulch with unabated views over the meadow below.
+The trail seemingly heads straight for a waterfall, but the actual route veers right across the stream (7.7 miles : 5,380') and begins a very steep climb up a gulch with big views over the meadow below.